Amazon com : Will We Forgive Amazon When This Is Over? | MarketScreener

 But the crisis is laying bare the cracks in Amazon's ability to be there for its customers when they need it most, much less to "delight" them, as Chief Executive Jeff Bezos once urged his employees to do.
 Those cracks include times when up to half the workers in some of the company's facilities haven't shown up, with some saying it was due to their fear they wouldn't be adequately protected from coronavirus.
 It's also due to Amazon's just-in-time supply chain, reliance on third-party sellers and largely automated systems of buying and selling that were never designed to handle such a crisis.

-When parrying claims that it's a monopolist, Amazon often cites the statistic that e-commerce is only 16% of all retail.
+When parrying claims that it's a monopolist, Amazon often cites statistics that show that the proportion of retail sales that happen online remains low.
+According to data from the U.S. Department of Commerce, e-commerce is 16% of all retail.
 With stores closed and delivery the only safe option for many vulnerable people, it's clear that proportion will spike in the coming months.
 Reports from employees and analysts indicate volumes in Amazon's warehouses are on par with seasonal surges around the holidays.
 Market-research firm CommerceIQ reported sales of toilet paper are up 186%, while cough and cold medicine sales are up 862%.

 While demand for those products remains high, Amazon shoppers are unable to get many of the essential products the company says it's prioritizing now.
 My search for toilet paper on Amazon yielded a jumbo 700-foot roll of commercial toilet paper in the first slot.
 In the second?
 A baffling block of text in lieu of a product image, stating that customers ordering this product after April 6 won't receive it, so they shouldn't bother.
 And everything considered nonessential takes more time than the two days Amazon conditioned us to expect.